 This demonstrated that molecular hydrogen H2 migrates to the brain tissue regardless of the method of administration(Thus, the studies below might as well have been performed using molecular hydrogen water instead of molecular hydrogen gas or molecular hydrogen saline).

-These results suggest that the consumption of molecular hydrogen H2-rich water prevents neurodegenerative disease and that molecular hydrogen H2-rich drinking water could be used to treat acute brain disorders (Fig. 1 and and22).
+These results suggest that the consumption of molecular hydrogen H2-rich water prevents neurodegenerative disease and that molecular hydrogen H2-rich drinking water could be used to treat acute brain disorders (Fig. and ).

 Molecular Hydrogen & Neurological Diseases

 Molecular hydrogen & Ischemic brain injury